Moving Out of the Amazon SES Sandbox

 To help protect our customers from fraud and abuse and to help you establish your trustworthiness to ISPs and email recipients, we do not immediately grant unlimited Amazon SES usage to new users.
 New users are initially placed in the Amazon SES sandbox.
-In the sandbox, you have full access to the Amazon SES API so you can test and evaluate the service; however, the following restrictions are in effect:
+In the sandbox, you have full access to all Amazon SES email-sending methods and features so that you can test and evaluate the service; however, the following restrictions are in effect:

-Emails can be sent only to the Amazon SES mailbox simulator and to verified email addresses or domains.
+You can only send mail to the Amazon SES mailbox simulator and to verified email addresses and domains.

 You can send a maximum of 200 messages per 24-hour period.

-You can send a maximum of one message per second.
+Amazon SES can accept a maximum of one message from your account per second.

-The following are three ways to determine whether you have received production access:
+The following are three ways to determine whether you have moved out of the sandbox:

-The correspondence in your SES Production Access Support Center case indicates that you have been granted production access.
+The correspondence in your SES Sending Limits Increase case indicates that your request has been granted.

 You can successfully use Amazon SES to send an email message from your verified email address to an unverified address that you own.
 If you receive a MessageRejected error instead, stating that your email address is not verified, then you are still in the sandbox.